A Comprehensive Review of Image Line Segment Detection and Description: Taxonomies, Comparisons, and Challenges: Line Segment Detection Review

 \subsubsection{Analysis and Summary}

 \textbf{\textit{The core idea of learning-based approaches lies in learning the line segment or wireframe patterns by designing networks and loss functions in carefully prepared training and testing datasets, in which both local and global image features in multiple layers can be fused to detect line segments.}} Therefore, designing networks regarding the prepared training and testing datasets is critical.
 The network generalization ability needs to be further validated since most networks are trained using the Wireframe dataset with only 5,000 samples and validated based on the limited testing datasets mentioned above.
-Learning-based approaches tend to detect semantically meaningful line segments.
-Generally, the input image needs to be downsampled to decrease the network size, affecting the detection accuracy to an extent.
+Some works tried to improve the generalization ability through self-supervision \cite{SOLD2}, ground truth line segments extracted from a point cloud \cite{L2D2}, and bootstrapping existing line detectors \cite{DeepLSD}.
+Learning-based approaches tend to detect semantically meaningful line segments, such as those in indoor scenarios.
+In addition, similar to point features \cite{S2DNet}, they struggle to detect highly accurate line segments.
+One reason lies in that images are often downsized during training.
+In practice, they can also be trained with data augmentation and on challenging images to make them more robust to hard conditions and image noise.
 With the help of GPU devices, a few of these approaches can achieve real-time detection performance.